sqroot-eu/sqroot.eu/_posts/2012/2012-05-20-finland-international-improv-festival-2012.markdown

 ![JadaJada]({{ site.url }}/content/2012/05/fiif/4.jpg)

-There is not much to say about <a href="http://jadajadaimprov.com">JadaJada</a> that <a href="https://sqroot.eu/2012/two-magical-nights/">I haven't already said</a>, the same praise still applies.
+There is not much to say about <a href="http://jadajadaimprov.com">JadaJada</a> that <a href="{{ site.url }}/2012/two-magical-nights">I haven't already said</a>, the same praise still applies.
 The story was of Mike &amp; Mike, a gay couple who adopted a boy, John.
 The tale had integrity and emotion and it drew me in to the point that I missed a queue to dim the lights (I was on the light board during their show).
 There was a song of course and I have to say, I'm addicted to improv songs, such a joy to see a singing scene.

 <h3>Show #3: Short Form Tournament</h3>